CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 Writing Numba-Compatible Transport Code
 =======================================

-Integrated transport code in MC/DC is written in Python but may execute as Python, Numba-compiled CPU code, or Numba-compiled GPU device code.
-A method may begin as a disposable pure-Python prototype before being ported into this shared execution path.
+Maintained transport code in MC/DC is written in Python but may execute as Python, Numba-compiled CPU code, or Numba-compiled GPU device code.
+A method may be prototyped within the MC/DC Python backend before it is adapted for the two accelerated backends.

 Read :doc:`../architecture/python_first_numba_accelerated_design` first for the reason behind this development model.
 If the change introduces new model state, also read :doc:`extending_the_object_model` and :doc:`../architecture/runtime_data_layout`.

-The rules below apply when a prototype is being integrated and maintained as part of MC/DC.
-They are not restrictions on initial pure-Python exploration.
+The rules below apply when an MC/DC Python prototype is being made portable and maintained as part of MC/DC.
+They are not restrictions on temporary Python-only behavior during initial exploration.

 Choose the Host or Transport Layer
 ----------------------------------